-This week Nehemia Gordon and Keith Johnson discuss the Prophets portion for Vayishlach, covering Obadiah 1:1-21.
-To the single-chapter vision of Obadiah, Gordon and Johnson bring volumes of insight.
+In this episode of Prophet Pearls, Vayishlach (Obadiah 1:1-21), the single-chapter vision of Obadiah, Nehemia Gordon and Keith Johnson bring volumes of insight.
 We learn how the eschatological views of preterism, historicism and futurism apply to this Portion.
 We also learn that Obadiah’s identity has been determined by a rabbinical method of interpretation known as “make-it-up.”
 Word studies include: “hamas,” “Sepharad,” “yom Yehovah,” “Edom,” “measure for measure,” and “drinking from the cup.”
 While we are warned by the sins of Edom, we are encouraged by Gordon’s eye-witness account of prophecy fulfilled in the Negev.
 And we look forward to the day when saviors ascend Mount Zion and the kingdom is Yehovah’s.
 Continue reading

-This week Nehemia Gordon and Keith Johnson discuss the Prophets portion for Toldot, covering Malachi 1:1-2:7.
-If context is key, Gordon and Johnson have opened the door.
+In this episode of Prophet Pearls, Toldot (Malachi 1:1-2:7), if context is key, Nehemia Gordon and Keith Johnson have opened the door.
 We learn the exact historical context of Malachi’s message, a specific event at Sinai to which he referred, and the current events on the Temple Mount that prove the Prophet’s words to be as relevant as ever.
 Gordon tracks down a lost root to clarify the job description of a “messenger” and sets the record straight on “Levites,” “priests” and “cohanim.”
 Regarding Malachi’s prophecy, “my name is great among the nations,” Gordon tells of Icelanders and Filipinos who have gathered themselves with Yehovah and encourages listeners to be ready to do likewise.
 Continue reading

 This week, Nehemia Gordon and Keith Johnson discuss the Prophets portion for Nitzavim which covers Isaiah 61:10-63:9.
 These watchmen on the walls of Jerusalem recount their most recent visit to the Temple Mount and Gordon gives the historical background of Muslim-control of the only holy site in Judaism.
 Gordon and Johnson discuss the Isaiah passage read by Yeshua in the synagogue—which confirms first-century Haftarah readings.
 We learn statistics on named and unnamed angels in the Tanakh and Gordon provides three rabbinical traditions for the “angel of his presence” mentioned in this passage.
 In closing, Gordon asks Yehovah to turn the hearts of those who desecrate the Temple Mount—and to send his messengers to help those on the wall do his work.
 Continue reading

-In this episode of Hebrew Voices, Gordon speaks with his old friend and “Pearls” partner, Keith Johnson—an African American Methodist pastor who came to Israel to celebrate the one-year anniversary of Yehuda Glick’s survival of an assassination attempt by a Muslim extremist.
+In this episode of Hebrew Voices, Triumph Over Terror, Nehemia Gordon speaks with his old friend and “Pearls Partner", Keith Johnson — an African American Methodist pastor who came to Israel to celebrate the one-year anniversary of Yehuda Glick’s survival of an assassination attempt by a Muslim extremist.
 Glick is an Orthodox Rabbi and human rights activist who works to make the Temple Mount accessible to people of all faiths.
 The attempted assassination aroused Jews from all walks of life to proclaim triumph over terror through freedom of worship on the Temple Mount.
 Continue reading

 This morning I was peacefully walking on the Temple Mount with a born-again Danish Christian lady named "Jerusalem Jane."
 And then we got ambushed!
 Islamic guards masquerading as Jordanian Police surrounded us!
 The confrontation became an international incident.
 And we caught it on video.
 In this episode of Hebrew Voices, I go behind the scenes with Jerusalem Jane to talk about what really happened.